 5. Visualize your KPI report data.

 Both Excel and Google Sheets have the tools that allow you to visualize the data from your pivot tables, so you’ll only need to decide on the type of graphs or charts that would suit you the best.
 You can go the extra mile and create a KPI dashboard using Google Data Studio.
-It will also require some manual work – you have to connect the data sources and perform the initial set-up – but afterwards, you’ll be able to track your KPIs in real-time, as Data Studio can update the metrics data automatically (however, it doesn’t work for all the data sources that you might want to reflect in a dashboard).
+It’ll also require some manual work – you have to connect the data sources and perform the initial set-up – but afterwards, you’ll be able to track your KPIs in real-time, as Data Studio can update the metrics data automatically (however, it doesn’t work for all the data sources that you might want to reflect in a dashboard).

-KPI reporting: key takeaways
+KPI reports: key takeaways